 What?
 Cohort of 20 facilitators and coaches with monthly calls, designing towards an online workshop in the fall from which they will share learnings.

 How to join?
 This is currently a closed group of ~20 facilitators and trainers.
-They will host a public webinar in November 2019 to share first findings and explore ways to open up this community in a useful way.
+They hosted a public webinar in November 2019 to share first findings and explore ways to open up this community in a useful way.
 In Spring 2020, they will open up a new cohort.

 Convenor: Allyson Hewitt, MaRS